Seilern Triptych: Left hand panel

 The left panel shows the crucifixion scene, but in the aftermath of the Descent from the Cross, suggested by the ladder resting against the central, empty cross.
-Especial detail is given to the thieves hanging in torment in the left hand panel, still alive, bound by rope to their crosses and left there even after Christ has been brought down and laid to his tomb.
+Especial detail is given to the thieves hanging in torment in the left-hand panel, still alive, bound by rope to their crosses and left there even after Christ has been brought down and laid to his tomb.
 The landscape outlines the hill of Golgotha.
-It is not especially detailed, and lacks perspective.
+It is not especially detailed and lacks perspective.

-The donor kneels in veneration in the foreground, a Speech scroll or banderole eminitating from his lips.
+The donor kneels in veneration in the foreground, a Speech scroll or banderole emanating from his lips.
 He is presented in the scene without an interceptor, usually at the time this would be a patron saint.
 His placement in front of an empty cross is highly unusual, but may reflect that donor's devotion to the True Cross.
 He wears a red garment draped over his shoulder, a colour associated with the triumphant risen Christ.

 Center panel

-The figures in the center panel are significantly larger and more volumetric, or solid, than those in the wings.
+The figures in the centre panel are significantly larger and more volumetric, or solid than those in the wings.
 Although the panel is connected to the wings by the continuous skyline, the scale and temporal setting of the central panel is very different from that of the wings.
-The scale is much reduced, and the figures far more tightly compacted, bring them much closer to the viewer, setting the scene with a far shallower and less realised space than the wings.
+The scale is much reduced, and the figures are far more tightly compacted, bringing them much closer to the viewer, setting the scene with a far shallower and less realised space than the wings.
 Their prominence in the pictorial space has at times been compared to concurrent trends in sculpture, especially by Claus Sluter.

 Christ's body is raised, perhaps awkwardly, on a shroud above the top slab of the sarcophagus.
-In this way the tomb is positioned, as described by art historian Shirley Blum, "the altar supporting Body and Blood of the dead Christ".
+In this way, the tomb is positioned, as described by art historian Shirley Blum, "the altar supporting Body and Blood of the dead Christ".
 According to Barbara Lane becomes "both the celebrant and the sacrifice of the constantly repeated Mass".
 The mourners gather around the tomb in a semi-circle, looking sorrowfully towards Jesus as he is wrapped in his burial shroud.
 They include Mary, Joseph of Arimathea (With a brown beard, dressed in pale (now) yellowish clothes and supporting Christ's head) and Nicodemus.
-Before the tomb, in the mid foreground are Saint John supporting the Virgin, a woman dressed in blue and holding a veil containing the face of Christ who is probably Saint Veronica, and in a symbol of the ritual act of anointing, Mary Magdalene rubbs oil on the feet of Christ.
+Before the tomb, in the mid foreground are Saint John supporting the Virgin, a woman dressed in blue and holding a veil containing the face of Christ who is probably Saint Veronica, and in a symbol of the ritual act of anointing, Mary Magdalene rubs oil on the feet of Christ.